9 Days / From $3,999 / Call: 1-888-565-7158

 - Soak in soothing onsens, an important part of the Japanese culture.

-- Fantastic dinners and local beer, sake, or red wine in our favorite local restaurants.
+- Fantastic dinners and local beer, sake in our favorite local restaurants.

 Enjoy your vacation with a buffet of all you eat japow, culture and exploring.
 We take care of the rest!